Drewsif/PySecretSOCKS/README.md

 # PySecretSocks
-A python SOCKS server for tunneling a connection over another channel
+A python SOCKS server for tunneling connections over another channel

 ## Current State ##
-Super broke!
+Only kinda broke!!

 ### Features ###
 - [x] Socks4a
 - [ ] Socks5 - In progress
-- [ ] Remote Class Communication
+- [x] Remote Class Communication
- - Need some serious work.
-Currently it takes waaaay to much to make a simple remote interface.
-Hopefully some tweaks in the IO class will make it easier?
+ - 95% happy with it, just needs some bug fixes
+- [ ] 1-1 mode
+- [ ] Linux transparent proxy support

 ### Bugs ###
-- Socket with socks client does not close right.
-This causes massive memory usage
+- The example is not working as well as expected.
+It seems to work for 1-1 streams but when many are introduced it starts getting wonky